chris1111/Carillon-AppleALC-Version/README.md

 #### This is a Fork of [nicoSWD / Carillon](https://github.com/nicoSWD/Carillon)

 ## Hackintosh Chime Boot Sound
-## Working for macOS Sierra 10.12 to macOS Ventura 13
+## Working for macOS Sierra 10.12 to macOS Sequoia 15

 ### This version of Carillon is specifically for User with AppleALC.kext